-The acquisition of assets from the deceased is regulated by section 25(4) which treats the resident surviving spouse, the deceased and the deceased estate as one and the same person for purposes of determining any allowance or deduction to which that spouse may be entitled or that is to be recovered or recouped by or included in the income of that spouse in respect of that asset.27
+The acquisition of assets from the deceased is regulated by section 25(4), which treats the resident surviving spouse, the deceased, and the deceased estate as one and the same person for purposes of determining any allowance or deduction to which that

-25 The figure of naturally increased livestock will typically be determined by calculating the difference between the number of livestock at the time of acquisition by the deceased estate and the number of stock at the time of acquisition by the heir or legatee excluding stock purchased by the deceased estate.
+&lt;sup>39 The figure of naturally increased livestock will normally be determined by calculating the difference between the number of livestock at the time of acquisition by the deceased estate and the number of stock at the time of acquisition by the heir or legatee excluding stock purchased by the deceased estate.
+Any sale of livestock by the estate may affect the determination of the natural increase.

-26 Section 25(4)(a)(i) and (ii).
+&lt;sup>40 Section 25(4)(a)(i) and (ii).